open-mmlab/mmfewshot/docs/install.md

     See [here](https://github.com/open-mmlab/mmcv#installation) for different versions of MMCV compatible to different PyTorch and CUDA versions.

-    Optionally you can compile mmcv from source if you need to develop both mmcv and mmdet.
+    Optionally you can compile mmcv from source if you need to develop both mmcv and mmfewshot.
 Refer to the [guide](https://github.com/open-mmlab/mmcv#installation) for details.

 2. Install MMClassification and MMDetection.